celiao/django-rest-authemail/README.rst

 8/27/14 - DOCUMENTATION UPDATED SUBSTANTIALLY!

-`django-rest-authemail` is a Django application that provides a RESTful interface for user signup and authentication.
+``django-rest-authemail`` is a Django application that provides a RESTful API interface for user signup and authentication.
 Email addresses are used for authentication, rather than usernames.
-Because the authentication user model is based on Django's `AbstractBaseUser` and is itself abstract, the model can be extended without the need for additional database tables.
+Because the authentication user model is based on Django's ``AbstractBaseUser`` and is itself abstract, the model can be extended without the need for additional database tables.
 Token authentication allows the API to be accessed from a variety of front ends, including Django, AngularJS clients, and iOS and Android mobile apps.

 Features